Team-on/UnityGameTemplate/README.md

  ## How to add new plugin:
   * Move it to Thirdparty folder and make sure that it works correctly
   * Create Assembly deffinition for all Editor folders
    * Mark that assembly deffinition as editor only
+   * Create Assembly deffinition for root folder, if project don't compile.
+(Usually it don't)
+    * Add *Editor assembly* as reference to *root assembly*
+   * If it still not compile, add as refferences all other needed assemblies.
+(Can be figured out from using statements)